Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Melbourne CBD - West has an average national income level according to ATO data aggregated by AreaSearch for FY2022.
-The median income among taxpayers is $41,790, with an average of $63,963.
-This compares to Greater Melbourne's figures of $54,892 and $73,761 respectively.
-By September 2025, estimates suggest the median will be approximately $46,872 and the average $71,741, based on Wage Price Index growth of 12.16% since FY2022.
-According to 2021 Census figures, personal income ranks at the 61st percentile ($861 weekly), while household income is at the 32nd percentile.
-The earnings profile shows 33.0% (7,334 individuals) fall within the $1,500 - 2,999 income range, similar to the broader area's 32.8%.
-Housing affordability pressures are severe, with only 76.0% of income remaining, ranking at the 22nd percentile.
+The Melbourne CBD - West SA2 had a median income of $41,790 and an average income of $63,963 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+This is lower than Greater Melbourne's median income of $54,892 and average income of $73,761.
+By September 2025, adjusting for Wage Price Index growth of 12.16%, these figures are estimated to be approximately $46,872 (median) and $71,741 (average).
+In the 2021 Census, personal income ranked at the 61st percentile ($861 weekly), while household income was at the 32nd percentile.
+The earnings profile shows that 33.0% of the population, equating to 7,334 individuals, fall within the $1,500 - $2,999 income range, similar to the broader area where 32.8% occupy this bracket.
+Housing affordability pressures are severe, with only 76.0% of income remaining after housing costs, ranking at the 21st percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income